Norbikss/ProjectManager/README.md

 # ProjectManager

 "One click" schedule creation app for retail managers.
-Created to help with creation, organization and clarness of schedules for workes
+Created to help with creation, organisation and clearness of schedules for employees
 ONGOING PROJECT - using Django framework for backend and CoolAdmin templates for frontend.

 Technologies for BACKEND: